smhurf/lewagon_challenges/01-Python/04-SQL-Advanced/02-Join-the-tables/README.md

 ## Specs

 👉 Complete the code in `join_queries.py`.
-Each method takes a `db` argument, which is an Cursor Object on which you can call the `execute` method.
+Each method takes a `db` argument, which is a Cursor Object on which you can call the `execute` method.
 Exactly like in the previous exercise.

 There are four methods to implement: